OpenGenus/CSS/exercises/[8-layout]/exercise-3/README.md

 This is meant to be solved after reading through the **Layout** chapter of the book.

 ## Goal/s
-1. Your goal here is to try to immitate the dashboard provided in the preview.PNG file.
+1. Your goal here is to try to imitate the dashboard provided in the preview.PNG file.

 ## Starting indications
 This is an exercise that puts into practice everything that we've learned so far.